Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 Welcome to **Reciprocate** - share your favourite recipes!

-**Reciprocate** is a community-based website designed to allow users to share and contribute recipes ideas with each other.
-Users utilise the website to share their own data with the community, and benefit from having convenient access to the data provided by all other members.
+**Reciprocate** is a community-based website aimed at anyone who enjoys trying new recipes or sharing their favourites recipes with the world.
+It is designed to allow users to share and contribute recipes ideas with each other.
+Users can share their own food and drink ideas with the community and conveniently access the recipes provided by all other members.
+The website was designed with simplicity and ease-of-use in mind so people of all ages can get involved.

 In preparation for this project, I conducted research on friends, colleagues and family members to identify the kind of recipes in demand.
 The three main recipes types we are focusing on are smoothies, cocktails and snacks.
-The most popular recipes will be compiled in a cookbook which can be published.
+The website does have the capability to add additional recipes types for selection.

 The website was designed using CRUD functionality.
 Create, Read, Update, and Delete (CRUD) are the four basic functions available to users of the website.